-the past decades to understand and model visual attention mechanisms, yet progress has been most rapid in modeling bottom-up attention and simple tasks such as visual search and free viewing.
-Furthermore, the field of visual attention lacks principled computational top-down frameworks which are applicable to different task types.
-Aside from being an interesting yet challenging scientific problem, from an engineering perspective, there are numerous applications for attention modeling in computer vision and robotics, including video compression [36][51] and summarization [40], object recognition and detection [59][34][22], robot navigation and localization [39][41], interactive computer graphics (virtual reality or video games) [37], flight and driving simulators (e.g., driver assistant systems), and visual prosthetic devices [38].
+S ELECTIVE processing of scenes known as visual atten-tion is a remarkable capability of human vision allowing subsequent complex processes (e.g., object recognition) feasible.
+Knowledge of the task is a crucial factor in this selection mechanism.
+A considerable amount of experimental and computational research has been conducted in the past few decades to understand and model visual attention mechanisms, yet progress has been most rapid in modeling bottom-up attention and simple tasks such as visual search and free viewing.
+Furthermore, the field of visual attention lacks principled computational top-down frameworks that are applicable to different task types.
+Aside from being an interesting yet challenging scientific problem, from an engineering perspective, there are numerous applications for attention modeling in computer vision and robotics, including video compression [34], [49] and summarization [38], object recognition and detection [20].
+[32], [57], robot navigation and localization [37], [39], interactive computer graphics (virtual reality or video games) [35], flight and driving simulators (e.g., driver assistant systems), and visual prosthetic devices [36].

-It is widely agreed that visual attention operates in both bottom-up and top-down modes, where in the bottom-up mode, attention is driven by image-based conspicuities, while in the top-down mode, task, knowledge, memory, expectations, emotions, etc. guide gaze toward relevant/informative scene regions.
-Furthermore, visual attention can be either objectbased, space-based or feature-based [2][3].
-Thus, attention is a multi-faceted phenomenon engaging all of these mechanisms.
-A frequently referenced model for saccade prediction is the saliency map model of Itti et al. [20] built on top of the computational architecture of Koch and Ullman [71] and the feature integration theory (FIT) [4].
+It is widely agreed that visual attention operates in both bottom-up and top-down modes, where in the bottom-up mode, attention is driven by image-based conspicuities, while in the top-down mode, task, knowledge, memory, expectations, emotions, etc., guide gaze toward relevant/informative scene regions.
+Furthermore, visual attention can be either objectbased, space-based, or feature-based [2], [3].
+Thus, attention is a multifaceted phenomenon engaging all of these mechanisms.
+A frequently referenced model for saccade prediction is the saliency map model of Itti et al. [18] built on the top of the computational architecture of Koch and Ullman [69] and the feature integration theory [4].
 This bottom-up approach is based on contrasts of intrinsic image features such as color, orientation, intensity, flicker, motion, and others.
-Later implementations have added new feature channels to this model, including text and faces [62], symmetry [75], gist and horizontal lines [76] (See [89] for an interesting application of scene gist), optical flow [77], and these models have been able of accounting for an increasing fraction of human eye fixations.
-In addition, several other bottom-up models with significantly different inspirations - either biologically-inspired or purely computational - have been proposed, including: Bayesian models (e.g., surprise [54], SUN [56], discriminant saliency [46]), Information-theoretic models (e.g., Bruce and Tsotsos [43], Hou and Zhang [52], rarity model [53]), Spectral analysis models (e.g., PQFT [51], adaptive whitening saliency [49]), bottom-up Graphical models (e.g., GBVS [58], E-saliency [78], Pang et al. [15]), Classification-based approaches (e.g., Judd et al. [12], Kienzle et al. [80]).
-Please refer to [70] for a comprehensive review of the bottom-up saliency models.
-Although bottom-up models have been very successful in explaining fixations in free-viewing, they explain
+Later implementations have added new feature channels to this model, including text and faces [60], symmetry [73], gist and horizontal lines [74] (see [86] for an interesting application of scene gist), and optical flow [75], and these models have been able to account for an increasing fraction of human eye fixations.
+In addition, several other bottom-up models with significantly different inspirations-either biologically inspired or purely computational-have been proposed, including Bayesian models (e.g., surprise [52], SUN [54], discriminant saliency [44]), information-theoretic models (e.g., Bruce and Tsotsos [41], Hou and Zhang [50], rarity model [51]), spectral analysis models (e.g., PQFT [49], adaptive whitening saliency [47]), bottom-up graphical models (e.g., GBVS [56], E-saliency [76], Pang et al. [15]), and classification-based approaches (e.g., Judd et al. [12], Kienzle et al. [11]).
+Please refer to [68] for a comprehensive review of the bottom-up saliency models.
+Although bottom-up models have been very successful in explaining fixations in free-viewing, they explain only a small portion of fixations in everyday tasks such as driving [5], [8], [77].